d2l-ai/d2l-en/chapter_linear-networks/fashion-mnist.md

                                    num_workers=get_dataloader_workers())
 ```

-Let us look at the time it takes to read the training data.
+Let's look at the time it takes to read the training data.

 ```{.python .input}
 timer = d2l.Timer()